 You’re considered an adult student for admission purposes if you’ll be 25 years or older on your first day of classes at WSU and have less than one year’s worth of college work to transfer.
 If you’ve completed a full year of transferable college work, you should follow the transfer student admission steps instead.

 If not, your admission requirements are the same as a freshman, you just have a slightly different application process.

-Make sure to complete the WSU general scholarship application by January 31 and file the FAFSA (Free Application for Federal Student Aid) by January 31
+- Additionally, make sure to complete the WSU General Scholarship Application by January 31 and file the FAFSA (Free Application for Federal Student Aid) by January 31.

 2. Send transcripts

 - Have your high school send us an official transcript with graduation date.
 If you have a GED, have the testing agency send us your official GED score report instead.